What is Prepping and What is a Prepper?

 We can only speculate what the future holds for preppers, but as the world continues to present more varied threats we know that resourcefulness, flexibility, and getting accurate information will be increasing in importance.
 Large-scale events such as pandemics have accelerated the pace of mainstream preparedness interest.

 The future is bright for those that are prepared and aware of the changing risk landscape.
-Some threats never change, but new ones have been emerging as our world changes and grows.
-As long as we adapt to face challenges, the world will be an exciting place full of opportunity.
+Some threats never change, but new ones have been emerging as our world changes.
+As long as we adapt to face challenges, the world will be an exciting place full of opportunities.

 Prepping is for everyone, and everyone should be prepared.